Stephen William Shaw: Memberships

 Shaw was a member of the Masons, the Society of California Pioneers, The Bohemian Club, the Mechanics' Institute and the San Francisco Art Association.

 Paintings and manuscripts

 Many of Shaw's paintings were lost to the fires of the 1906 San Francisco earthquake; those remaining are known to be in collections of the Bancroft Library, M. H. de Young Memorial Museum, Fine Arts Museum of San Francisco, the Oakland Museum, City of New Orleans, Nantucket Historical Society, the Crocker Art Museum of Sacramento, The Ferndale Museum, The Clarke Historical Museum, and the Society of California Pioneers.
 Shaw painted several family portraits including his mother Elizabeth Barrett Shaw (c.
-1860s), brother Sylvanus Harvey Shaw (both at the Ferndale Museum), and brother Seth Shaw (Ferndale's Masonic Temple).
-Shaw descendants preserve another portrait of Seth, a portrait of Seth's wife Isabella Shaw, a small landscape, a self-portrait by Steven Shaw and his original copy of A Record Book of the Farm.
+1860s), brother Sylvanus Harvey Shaw (both at the Ferndale Museum), and brother Seth Shaw (Ferndale's Masonic Temple) and Seth's wife Isabella Shaw (Ferndale Museum).
+Shaw descendants preserve another portrait of Seth, a portrait of Seth's wife Isabella Shaw, a small landscape, a self-portrait, and his original copy of A Record Book of the Farm.